What IS a Product Manager, anyway?

-For my session at Signal, I needed to build down the key elements of product management and the PM career into just a few interesting slides.
+For my session at Signal, I needed to break down the key elements of product management and the PM career into just a few interesting slides.
 I also wanted to choose hands-on activities that are a quintessential part of the product manager day job, so the group can get a taste of what we really do.
 Talk about using prioritization skills!
 Here's what I came up with as the best way to provide a (very) short and (hopefully very) sweet experience of product management:

 First: I have to lead with the craziest things I have done in my career as a PM.
 For example: creating a data viz of a dead goldfish; delivering an unplanned live demo to a group of Korean librarians in an underground casino; crying at a German User Group; producing a keynote session for an audience of 14K+ people.
 Because it's a great representation of the variety you might experience in the role, and it's just plain entertaining.